 How to build a learning system, over a collection of modern hardwares, that runs as efficient as possible?

 How to make machine learning as usable as possible, with maybe only a couple of clicks on the cloud?

-David is a PhD student at DS3Lab, building future AI systems that aim to advance sustainability and health.
-Before joining ETH Zurich, he was an autonomous driving engineer at Mercedes-Benz Research in Silicon Valley and a graduate student at the Broad Institute of MIT and Harvard.
+David is a PhD student at DS3Lab, building privacy-preserving and scalable Blockchain + AI systems for sustainability and health.
+Before joining ETH Zurich, he was an engineer in Silicon Valley and a graduate student at MIT Broad Institute.
 He is a Global Shaper at World Economic Forum and his research was awarded grants and prizes from NVIDIA, Microsoft, Mercedes-Benz and the United Nations and was featured in The Scientist and MIT Technology Review.

 Merve is a PhD student at DS3Lab with a research background in Information Theory.
 Currently, her research focuses on generalization of learning algorithms as well as building rigorous frameworks for efficient data acquisition, denoising and instrument calbration algorithms by incorporating computer systems aspects.
 Ensuring theoretical guarantees, she aims to advance computation methods used in scientific applications such as astronomy, proteomics and proteogenomics.
 Previously, she obtained her MSc in Computer and Communication Sciences of EPFL.
 During her MSc studies, she was hired by Information Theory Laboratory as research scholar.